Getting Started

 Press Ctrl+C to stop the SSE CLI.

-✅ Checkpoint: You understand that Drasi can detect the absence of activity over time — a powerful capability for monitoring, alerting, and SLA enforcement.
+✅ Checkpoint: You understand that Drasi can detect the absence of change over time — a powerful capability for monitoring, alerting, and SLA enforcement — without a scheduler or background worker you run.

 What You’ve Learned